ChyppitauCoder/EvoWorld.io-MegaHack-2.0/README.md

 <br>In crypto valute or DonationAlerts.</br>

-<i>Crypto valute instruction: </i>
-<i><li>Open telegram crypto wallet (if you haven't him just find guides on this topic how registrate telegram crypto wallet) and press send, in opened page select external and press next.
-When open the page with crypto valute names select $TON and paste in input field on new page my address (copy him - -before sending).
-If you can't send $TON to my crypto wallet write me in private messages.
-I help you.</li></i>

-<li>P. S. If you don't have a $TON just buy it in P2P market.
-You can will find many guides on this topic.</li>

-<i>DonationAlerts instruction:
-<li>Open link and send any sum.
-Its easy, but using this you are putting the author in jail.</li></i>

 <h2>Attention!
 Your account can be banned!
 Play on your fear and risk!</h2>

 <p>Warning: CHROME ONLY!</p>